setiQuest/ML4SETI/README.md

 **Can I participate in the hackathon remotely?**

-Yes!
-We are looking to add livestreaming of the talks and to share any slides that are presented.
+We are hoping to livestreaming the talks and to share any slides that are presented.
+In this way, you can partially observe what is happening during the hackathon.
 All material and information that you will need to do the work will be available online, of course.
-The code challenge will last from June through the end of July, which will mostly be done remotely.
+You can participate with teams at the hackathon (and communicate wit your team via Slack).
+However, we cannot ship any prizes or give-aways to teams that are entirely remote and we cannot support presentations of work for remote teams.

 ## Other Reading